AhmedHessain/My-Travel-Journey/README.md

 3. Customize the travel journal data by modifying the relevant data file (`data.jsx`)
 4. Add new travel entries or update existing ones in the data file
 5. The travel journal page will dynamically render the entries based on the updated data

+## Build

+To build the project for production, you can use the following command: npm run build

+This command will generate an optimized and minified version of your application in the `dist` directory.

+## Credits

+- This project was completed as part of the Scrimba React tutorial: [Learn React JS - Free 11-Hour Course](https://scrimba.com/learn/learnreact)
+- The design for the digital business card was provided in the Figma file: [Digital Business Card Figma Design](https://www.figma.com/file/e8kjjXfOieYxI3sDq3LoYp/Travel-Journal-(Copy)-(Community)?type=design&node-id=0-1&mode=design)